Deaf Parenting

 • identity, belonging, and family relationships

-• everyday access in family life
+• everyday access challenges in family life

 • the realities behind common assumptions